 Why is business ethics important?

 Being a socially responsible company often has many benefits.
-The main ones being:
+The main ones are:

-- It can help to improve the companies image.
+- It can help to improve the company’s image.
 This will also help to build its brand by showing how the company cares for the world and its customers.

 - It can improve employee morale and motivation.
-Employees who feel that they are doing something worthwhile and of benefit for others will be more motivated and productive.
+Employees who feel that they are doing something worthwhile and of benefit to others will be more motivated and productive.

 - Customers are increasingly concerned with making their purchases based on the ethical standing of a company.
 Having a good track record in social responsibility will help to improve sales and customer loyalty.

-- Businesses who actively promote a socially responsible culture as part of their brand, have increased customer loyalty, improved employee motivation and retention and increased profits.
+- Businesses that actively promote a socially responsible culture as part of their brand, have increased customer loyalty, improved employee motivation and retention and increased profits.

 What are ethical questions based on?

-Ethical dilemmas occur when there is a choice of options but none of them result in an acceptable ethical outcome.
+Ethical dilemmas occur when there is a choice of options but none of them results in an acceptable ethical outcome.